Advancing the Integration of Water and Land Planning Activities of Municipalities and Counties Across the State of Utah

 Phase 2 – Collaborative Implementation

-The intent of Phase 2 is to utilize a collaborative approach to bring planners, water managers, developers, locally elected officials, and other key stakeholders together to examine the results of their community self-assessment and creatively develop solutions and ideas to integrate water planning with land use and economic planning processes.
-Opportunities for collaboration across stakeholder groups will occur in a series of workshops in Phase 2.
+Phase 2 uses a workshop setting to bring planners, water managers, developers, locally elected officials and other key stakeholders together to examine the results of their community self-assessment and creatively develop ideas and solutions to integrate water planning with land use and economic planning processes.
+Opportunities for collaboration across stakeholder groups occur during the three day workshop in Phase 2.